sweinreich/cadwiki_overleaf/README.md

 ## Initial setup
 In keeping with the separation between style and content, I use the following file structure:
 * `bib/` contains the bibliography (BibTeX) file(s).
-* `data/` contains all data to be plotted, in `.csv` format.
+* `data/` contains all data to be plotted, in CSV format.
 * `fig/` contains TeX files which generate the figures.
 * `ieee/` contains IEEE-provided styles.
 (It is possible on Overleaf to create a workspace which automatically references these IEEE styles, but I found when copying a project it lost some references.
 I recommend manually providing these files, which will also allow you to compile locally if desired.)
 * `main.tex` contains the actual text of the paper, and imports the figure TeX files from `fig/`.
 * `preamble.tex` is where I import and configure packages, define custom commands, and other preamble.

 Note that this project has an extra folder `doc/` and this file `README.md` which are only for documentation and providing helpful scripts.
+No image files (EPS, PNG, BMP, etc) should be in the project, unless a JPG is needed to show the die photo or measurement setup.

 To include the preamble in your main file, use `\include` (similarly to include figures). `main.tex` looks like this:
 ```latex